Herbert J. Gans

-Herbert J. Gans (born May 7, 1927) is a German-born American sociologist who taught at Columbia University from 1971 to 2007.
+Herbert Julius Gans (May 7, 1927 – April 21, 2025) was a German-born American sociologist who taught at Columbia University from 1971 to 2007.

-One of the most prolific and influential sociologists of his generation, Gans came to America in 1940 as a refugee from Nazi Germany and has sometimes described his scholarly work as an immigrant's attempt to understand America.
+One of the most prolific and influential sociologists of his generation, Gans came to America in 1940 as a refugee from Nazi Germany and sometimes described his scholarly work as an immigrant's attempt to understand America.
 He trained in sociology at the University of Chicago, where he studied with David Riesman and Everett Hughes, among others, and in social planning at the University of Pennsylvania, where his dissertation was supervised by Martin Meyerson.

 Herbert J. Gans served as the 79th President of the American Sociological Association.

 Biography

-Herbert J. Gans was born in Cologne, Germany on May 7, 1927.
+Herbert Julius Gans was born in Cologne, Germany on May 7, 1927.
 Gans arrived in the United States in 1940, becoming a citizen in 1945.
 Gans studied at the University of Chicago, receiving a M.A. in 1950.
 He went on to receive a PhD in Sociology and Planning from the University of Pennsylvania in 1957.
 Gans moved to Columbia University in 1971, serving as the Robert S. Lynd Professor of Sociology in 1985.

+In the late 1950s, Gans was married to the artist Iris Lezak.

 Gans married Louise Gruner in 1967.
 Their son is David Herman Gans.

+Gans died at his home in New York City, on April 21, 2025, at the age of 97.

 Sociological research

-Although Gans views his career as spanning six fields of research, he initially made his reputation as a critic of urban renewal in the early 1960s.
+Although Gans viewed his career as spanning six fields of research, he initially made his reputation as a critic of urban renewal in the early 1960s.
 His first book, The Urban Villagers (1962), described Boston's diverse West End neighborhood, where he mainly studied its Italian-American working class community.
 The book is also well known for its critical analysis of the area's clearance as an alleged "slum" and the West Enders' displacement from their neighborhood.

 One of the hallmarks of Gans's work is his willingness to challenge conventional wisdom.
 His 1967 book The Levittowners was based on several years of participant-observation in New Jersey's Levitt-built suburb in Willingboro, observing how a set of new homeowners came together to establish the community's formal and informal organizations.
 Demonstrating the inaccuracy of the popular depiction of the post-war suburbs as homogeneous, conformist and anomic, Gans showed that Levittown was in many ways a typical lower middle class suburb, the residents' class and other differences structuring the social and political life of the community.